HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 Public comment on the environmental impact statement and SE's Technical Review Comments is invited.
 Comments should be submitted by May 30, 2003.

-> Download Saskatchewan Environment's Environmental Impact Assessment Notice (May 8, 2003) external link (PDF)
+> Download Saskatchewan Environment's Environmental Impact Assessment Notice (May 8, 2003) (PDF)

 CNSC holds hearing on Environmental Assessment Screening Report for the Cigar Lake waste rock disposal in the McClean Lake mining facility's Sue C pit